pktmasseta/pktmasseta.github.io/_about/ideals.md

 ###### Spiritual: Duty to God

-To deepen the spiritual and enrich the temporal lives of its members, regardless of their religious beliefs, through a well-balanced program of fraternal, intellectual, social and service activities.
+To deepen the spiritual and enrich the temporal lives of its members, regardless of their religious beliefs or lack of one, through a well-balanced program of fraternal, intellectual, social and service activities.